dhatim/python-license-check/README.rst

 About
 =====

-You can define a list of authorized licenses, authorized packages, unauthorized licenses.
+You can define a list of authorized licenses, unauthorized licenses and authorized packages.

 The tool will check the ``requirements.txt`` file, check packages and their dependencies and return an error if some packages are not compliant against the given strategy.

 A package is considered as not compliant when its license is in the unauthorized license list or is unknown.
-A package is considered as compliant when its license is in authorized license list, or if the package is itself in the list of authorized packages.
+A package is considered as compliant when its license is in authorized license list, or if the package is in the list of authorized packages.

 How to install
 ==============